scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

       this adds a `py2` identifier to the name and can confuse users and pip.
 * Foundational packages in Scikit-HEP _may_ chose to match Python EOL instead of NEP
   29. A key feature of [NEP 29][] is that it targets mature, slowly developing libraries.
-  If a user is on Python 3.6, they get an older version of NumPy, but that is likely sufficient.
+  If a user is on Python 3.6 or 3.7, they get an older version of NumPy, but that is likely sufficient.
 * It is not recommended for any package in Scikit-HEP to support older versions of Python than EOL versions (Python 3.5 or less).